If you arrive late, please ask for your packet at the front desk when you check in.

 Dinner: Buffet at the hotel from 6:00 PM until 7:00 PMEvening: Orientation: The Group Leader will greet everyone and lead introductions.
 We will review the program theme, the up-to-date daily schedule and any changes, discuss safety guidelines, emergency procedures, and roles and responsibilities.Indicated times are approximate; program activities and schedules may need to change due to local circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.We have set aside some free time in the schedule for your personal independent exploration.Take the rest of the evening to continue getting to know your fellow participants, relax, and get a good night’s sleep for the full day ahead.Lodging: The Lodge at Santa FeMeals Included: Dinner

-We'll then depart for the Pueblo to see some of the dances.
+We'll then depart for Kewa Pueblo to see some of its dances.
 This unique cultural experience is both a sacred ritual and a celebration, and it is an honor to be allowed observe them.

-Chimayó is known for its heirloom chiles, the fruit of the Capsicum pepper (not to be confused with "chili," the stew.)
+Chimayó is known for its heirloom chiles, the fruit of the Capsicum pepper (not to be confused with "chili con carne.")
 Most New Mexican dishes are prepared with red or green chile.
 (New Mexico's official state question is "Red or green?")
 If you'd like to try both, order "Christmas!"